sandstranger/ArxLibertatis-android-port/README.md

 # Unofficical port of Arx Libertatis for Android
 This is an Android port of Arx Libertatis project found at https://github.com/arx/ArxLibertatis

-Note: this port still in early development stage.

 # System Requirements

 Arx Libertatis for Android has the following system requirements: